equinor/res2df/docs/introduction.rst

 ^^^^^^^^^^^

 Extracts saturation functions (SWOF, SGOF, etc) from the deck and merges into one DataFrame.
-Can write back to Eclipse include files.
+Can write back to include files.

 More documentation on :doc:`usage/satfunc`.